US Supreme Court bans the use of race in university admissions

 Issued on: Modified:

-"The student must be treated based on his or her experiences as an individual -- not on the basis of race," Chief Justice John Roberts wrote in the majority opinion.
+One year after overturning the guarantee of a woman's right to have an abortion, the court's conservative majority again demonstrated its readiness to scrap liberal policies set in law since the 1960s.

-The justices broke six to three along conservative-liberal lines in the decision, which came after years of conservative antipathy to "affirmative action" policies that have sought diversity in school admissions and business and government hiring.
+The justices broke six to three along conservative-liberal lines in the decision, which came after years of ring-wing antipathy to "affirmative action" programs that have sought diversity in school admissions and business and government hiring.

+Chief Justice John Roberts wrote in the majority opinion that while affirmative action was "well-intentioned and implemented in good faith," it cannot last forever, and amounted to unconstitutional discrimination against others.

+"The student must be treated based on his or her experiences as an individual -- not on the basis of race," Roberts wrote.

-The court said that universities were free to consider an individual applicant's personal experience -- whether, for example, they grew up experiencing racism -- in weighing their application over applicants more academically qualified.
+The court said that universities were free to consider an applicant's background -- whether, for example, they grew up experiencing racism -- in weighing their application over more academically qualified students.

 But deciding primarily based on whether the applicant is white, Black or other is itself racial discrimination, Roberts wrote.